 Probably not.
 Since you had notified your landlord, that shows that you were aware that the crack was there prior to your fall.
 Being aware of a dangerous condition and choosing to use that route anyway, MAY be considered to be negligent on your part.
 While this does not diminish your...Read more »

 It’s certainly enough to start.
 You may wish to start

 With the transit authority first however since it would be much cheaper if they agree to pay the damages.
 Additionally, if you see not in the car and we’re not injured, your recovery will be limited to the damage to the vehicle so...Read more »

 It's a 2001 with between $4000-5000 in damage including a bent frame.
 While I was only bruised I have been forced to rent a vehicle on my credit card.
 I can't move forward until I know whether they will total the vehicle.
-His insurance company will not...
+His insurance company...
 Read more »

 Virginia does not recognize a cause of action for delays without anything more.
 Particularly if you are proceeding with the repair.
 You have a cause of action for your payments for the rental car, but you do not have a cause of action to put yourself in a better position than before the accident by...Read more »